 Enrollment: The self-directed version of this course is provided free to members and is already available in your course list.
 If you are not a member, click here to learn more.

 Details: Continuous access so long you are a PEP member ($20 month)

 Details: 12 weeks, flexible-paced, with mentor response and access.
 You are provided with a Certificate of Completion at the end of the course.
 6 months access to the course content.

 Enrollment: Contact Us

 Details: One or more people with your organization can successfully complete the mentored version of the class.
 After this, you can request that they have a copy of this class set up with them as the instructor.
-We can enroll other people from your organization into this class (for less than the standard self-directed rate), to be overseen by your own personnel as instructors.
-This can be a cost-effective way to have more people trained, and it expands availability of the course since you are not relying on our own instructor's availability.
+We can enroll other people from your organization into this class (for the standard self-directed rate), to be overseen by your own personnel as instructors.
+This can be a cost-effective way to have more people trained.

 Sensory Processing Sensitivity (also known as highly sensitive person or HSP) defined: A person with Sensory Processing Sensitivity (SPS) takes in more sensory details - with less “filtering” than most people - especially for any new things or environments.
 They might also notice nuances in meaning and subtle things that others overlook - in what people say, in the environment, or slight shifts in sensory details in a room or in nature.
 Sometimes a person with SPS can become over-stimulated, impacting their physical and mental well-being.
 This personality trait can impact all parts of a person’s life, including their education experiences, workplace success, and personal relationships – including the parent-child relationship.